hairyf/lnv/README.md

 - 🛡️ Direct writing to process.env, no local storage, more secure and reliable
 - 📁 Environment variables lookup, naturally supports monorepo architecture
 - 🏃‍♂️ Run any JS and scripts with environment variables
+- 📜 Define your integration config with `lnv.config.ts`

 ## 📦 Install